Python Team For Long Term Product Development BulletinPython Team For Long Term Product Development Bulletin Independent vendor research

 Rising senior salaries, falling tolerance for churn, and a sharper line between AI-augmented productivity and codebase debt are reshaping how buyers procure long-term Python teams.
 Retention, on-call practice, and documentation standards now enter procurement earlier, not after onboarding.

+How Were the Python Teams Scored?
 Methodology — 100-Point Weighted Scorecard

 Vendors were scored against a transparent 100-point methodology emphasizing what matters on multi-year Python engagements: senior engineering depth, long-term maintainability, and governance.
 Compared to the master default, weights were shifted up on long-term support (3 to 8), senior depth (12 to 14), and governance (10 to 11); public-review and AI-agent weights were trimmed to keep total = 100.